Stewart, Bird push Storm past Mercury in OT, 91-87 | WHIZ News

 TIP-INS

 DeWanna Bonner, who had double-doubled in all three playoff games so far for Phoenix, finished with 21 points and nine rebounds.
-She didn’t get into double digits until late in the third quarter. … Rookie Jordin Canada, who averaged 5.7 points during the regular season, nearly doubled that in just eight minutes during the first half, pumping in 10 to help spark a 17-8 run that took the Storm from 16-14 down to 33-24 up.
-Canada finished with 12 points in 15 minutes. … Bird is now above the .500 mark in all-time playoff games.
-Seattle is now 21-20 in postseason play since her 2002 rookie season.
+She didn’t get into double digits until late in the third quarter. … Griner had two blocked shots, tying her with Candace Parker for No. 3 on the all-time WNBA playoff list with 76. … Bird is now above the .500 mark in all-time playoff games.
+Seattle is 21-20 in postseason play since her 2002 rookie season.

 UP NEXT